Basic Brightness and Contrast Functions

 The following functions make special use of the master channel:

-In order to speed up widely used image processing filters in LEADTOOLS, the grayscale values (master channel) of a colored image are calculated using the following formulas:
+In order to speed up widely used image processing filters in LEADTOOLS, the grayscale value (master channel) of a colored image is calculated using the following formulas:

 Medical Web Viewer .NET